 - ParentRefs- Define which Gateways this Route wants to be attached to.

 - Hostnames (optional)- Define a list of hostnames to use for matching the Host header of HTTP requests.

 - Rules- Define a list of rules to perform actions against matching HTTP requests.
-Each rule consists of matches, filters (optional), and backendRefs (optional) fields.
+Each rule consists of matches, filters (optional), backendRefs (optional) and timeouts (optional) fields.

 The following illustrates an HTTPRoute that sends all traffic to one Service:

 Each Route includes a way to reference the parent resources it wants to attach to.
 In most cases, that's going to be Gateways, but there is some flexibility here for implementations to support other types of parent resources.